Pe8er/Playbox.widget/README.md

   # Choose color theme.
   widgetTheme: "dark"                   # dark | light

-  # Song metadata inside or outside?
+  # Song metadata inside, outside, or a bit of both?
 Applies to large and medium variants only.
   metaPosition: "mixed"                # inside | outside | mixed

   # Stick the widget in the corner?
 Set to *true* if you're using it with Sidebar widget, set to *false* if you'd like to give it some breathing room and a drop shadow.